-You’ll study these issues to better understand the social world around you and, in the spirit of Jesuit education, to teach others that they can make a difference by being "men and women with and for others."
+As a sociology major at Saint Joseph's University, you will study social issues at both a local and global level to better understand the world around you.
+In the spirit of Jesuit education, you will teach others to make a difference by being individuals who are "with and for others."

 Within the sociology department at Saint Joseph’s University, most of our research and teachings are based in Philadelphia and the surrounding area.
 Join us as we ask and study a range of questions, including:

 - Why do so few of us live in racially diverse neighborhoods?

 - What social factors lead to domestic violence?